ofotun/cbpp-fe/docs/cbpp-system-modules-and-processes.md

 ## 1. Executive Summary

 ### 1.1 System Overview
-The Community-Based Procurement Platform (CBPP) is a comprehensive digital ecosystem designed to manage end-to-end procurement processes for projects implemented at various government levels in Nigeria and across Africa.
+The Community-Based Procurement Platform (CBPP) is a comprehensive digital ecosystem designed to manage end-to-end procurement processes for projects implemented at various government levels in Nigeria.
 The platform facilitates registration, qualification, and training of Community-Based Organizations (CBOs) and Procurement Compliance Officers (PCOs), interfaces with budget systems, enables transparent procurement processes, and provides monitoring and reporting capabilities.
-The multi-tenant architecture allows for customization to meet the specific needs of different government entities while maintaining core features and compliance standards.
+The architecture is designed to meet the specific needs of Nigerian government entities while maintaining core features and compliance standards.

 ### 1.2 Key Statistics
 | Metric | Value | Notes |